Peace of Mind (Bee Gees song)

-"Peace of Mind" is a song by the Bee Gees, released in Australia as their third in March 1964 and backed with "Don't Say Goodbye".
+"Peace of Mind" is a song by the Bee Gees, released in Australia in March 1964 as their third single, backed with "Don't Say Goodbye".

 Recording and lyrics

 It was later included on the group's first album The Bee Gees Sing and Play 14 Barry Gibb Songs.
 It was recorded in February 1964 at Festival Studio in Sydney.
 It was also included on the 1998 compilation Brilliant from Birth.
 Although no production credit is given, Robert Iredale who had produced the previous single was credited as engineer.

 Barry is singing lead vocals, with Robin and Maurice Gibb singing harmony vocals.
-At 1:19, someone plays a lead guitar solo but the player was not credited.